 Since it is open to the elements, the pitot tube can also become blocked by ice or even bugs.
 Since the pitot tube is connected to just the air speed indicator, this is the only instrument that will be affected.

-If the blockage occurs on the ground, you will notice that your air speed indicator continues to read zero even as you begin to accelerate for takeoff.
+If a blocked pitot tube occurs on the ground, you will notice that your air speed indicator continues to read zero even as you begin to accelerate for takeoff.

 If you have a pitot heater and are flying IFR, use the heater to keep the pitot tube from icing up.
-Conduct a thorough pre-flight check to catch a blockage on the ground.
+Conduct a thorough pre-flight check of the pitot tube to catch a blockage on the ground.

 Inherent system errors

 Certain conditions are known to cause errors in the pitot-static system.
 For example, density errors may appear thanks to variations in atmospheric pressure and temperature.